You can download the event flyer here (194KB, PDF).

 This year’s theme: From knowledge to action: ready, set, grow, focuses on growing, harvesting and sharing the knowledge that will drive improvement action across all fields of health care.

-The draft programme is now available to download (113KB, PDF).
+The final symposium programme is now available to download (113KB, PDF).

 There are three categories open for abstract submissions.
 Is your initiative a ‘seed’, ‘sprout’ or ‘plant’?

 ‘Seeds’ are quality improvement projects which have only recently commenced.
 The project/initiatives are intended to improve care; however, they are too young to have results.
 The symposium is your opportunity to seek input, inspire collaboration and motivate action at an early stage.

 Selected ‘seed’ abstracts will be presented as posters or storyboards, which will be on display in the catering space of the symposium venue.

 Your initiative is a ‘sprout’ if it is underway and has some early results but not yet showing sustained improvement over time.
 Include ‘how-to’ tips, clearly explain and demonstrate the improvement methodology and any lessons you can share with symposium participants.

 ‘Sprout’ abstracts can be submitted for oral presentation or poster/storyboard display.

 Your initiative is a ‘plant’ if it is complete with results that demonstrate changes in processes and outcomes, and shows sustained improvement over time with potential for, or has achieved, spread.
 Include ‘how-to’ tips, clearly explain and demonstrate the improvement methodology and any lessons you can share with symposium participants.

 ‘Plant’ abstracts can be submitted for oral presentation or poster/storyboard display.